Genpai99/Wu-Tang-Discography-API/proposal.md

 Implement the /api/songs route to create a new Wu-Tang Clan song.
 Implement the /api/songs/:id route to update the information of a specific Wu-Tang Clan song.
 Implement the /api/songs/:id route to delete a specific Wu-Tang Clan song.

 Stretch Goals
 Enable search functionality to allow users to search for Wu-Tang Clan songs by name, album, or other criteria.
 Implement pagination for the /api/songs route to handle large datasets efficiently.
 Add additional attributes to the Song model, such as song duration or featured artists, to provide more comprehensive information.
 Implement a feature to allow users to contribute and submit corrections or additional lyrics for songs.
-Repository Structure
-Create two GitHub repositories for your project:

-Front-end repository: This repository will contain the front-end code for your application.
-API repository: This repository will contain the code for your Wu-Tang Discography API.
-Create a proposal.md file in the API repository and include your project proposal in there using the provided rubric as a template.